Kentucky Supreme Court denies request to block abortion ban

 FRANKFORT, Ky.
 (AP) — Kentucky’s Supreme Court ruled Thursday that the state’s near-total abortion ban will remain in place while it reviews arguments by abortion clinics challenging two state laws.

 It was the latest legal setback for the two remaining abortion clinics in Kentucky — both in Louisville, the state’s largest city.
-The state’s highest court kept in place a recent lower court ruling that reimposed the ban on nearly all abortions in Kentucky.
+The state’s highest court kept in place a recent lower court ruling that reimposed enforcement of the laws banning nearly all abortions in Kentucky.

 Abortion-rights groups vowed to continue their legal fight, saying the government should never have the authority to “force a person to remain pregnant against their will.”
 The groups called abortion a “critical individual freedom.”